floriank/57-exercises-elixir/README.md

 mix run 47-who-is-in-space.exs
 ```

-A program that calls the [NASA API](http://www.howmanypeopleareinspacerightnow.com/peopleinspace.json) and lists the results in the terminal.
+A program that calls the [OpenNotify API](http://api.open-notify.org/astros.json) and lists the results in the terminal.